Sunday, 30 November 2025

 Her purity was lovely as her skin,

-freshwater-pale with such lustrous
+freshwater-pale with such verdant-lustrous

 lines that local others were covetous.